h3abionet/h3ameta/viraldetect/README.md

 where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, `outputdir` is the directory where the results will be stored, and `MODE` is any of the following: < QC, characterisation, complete >.

-YAMP can also fetch the Docker container directly from DockerHub;
+viraldetect can also fetch the Docker container directly from DockerHub;

 ```
 nextflow run main.nf --reads1 R1 --reads2 R2 --outdir outputdir --mode MODE -with-docker docker://alesssia/viraldetect